DCC-Lab/PCA/README.md

 <img src="README.assets/csm_fig_3_Raman_spectra_of_ethanol_and_methanol_dabf593771.png" alt="What is Raman Spectroscopy? - HORIBA" style="zoom:48%;" />

-It may even be possible to separate both substances if we have a mixture of the two, by fitting $c_e S_(\nu)_{e} + c_m S(\nu)_{m}$ to find the appropriate concentrations that can explain our final combined spectrum.
+It may even be possible to separate both substances if we have a mixture of the two, by fitting $c_e \mathbf{I}_(\nu)_{e} + c_m \mathbf{I}(\nu)_{m}$ to find the appropriate concentrations that can explain our final combined spectrum.
 However, what do we do if we have a mixture of several solutions?
 What if several peaks overlap?
-What if we don't know the original spectra?
+What if we don't know the original spectra that are being mixed?

 We know intuitively that if peaks belong to the same molecule, they should vary together.
 If by chance none of the peaks from the different analytes overlap, then it becomes trivial: we only need to identify the peaks, find their amplitudes, and we will quickly get the concentrations of the respective analytes.
 But things get complicated if they have overlapping peaks, and even worse if we have more than a few components.
+We will discuss how we can use the very general nomenclature of a generalized vector space with Principal Components Analysis to extract this information.

 ## Spectra as vectors